srwhaley/immich-live-photo-linker/README.md

 can be lost.
 This script identifies and repairs these broken connections.

 One can link Live Photos/Videos one-by-one in the Immich web app, but this is overwhelming when thousands of images need linked.
-Thus, I created this script to automate the process.
+As such, I created this script to automate the process.

-For background, I first imported my 30k iOS images into Immich using the Immich CLI, 10% of my Live Photos were randomly not linked to their video counterparts.
-This script was a life saver for repairing my library.

 ### Script Features
 - Identifies unlinked Live Photo/Video pairs